Shubham-Rasal/twitter-clone/README.md

 # twitter-clone

 This is a attempt to build the twitter clone with the following features :
-# Send tweet.
+## Send tweet.
-# Show all tweets with infinite scroll.
+## Show all tweets with infinite scroll.
+## Show Friends and recommends topics to follow.